Draft

 I spent a few years in a second PhD program in Industrial & Operations Research at the University of Michigan, working with Larry Seiford, who a great guy.
 But in the midst of that session, real life intervened again, more people I am related to died, and as a matter of course I left that program to take care of relatives again.

-Nowadays I get to hang out a few mornings each week with Ron Jeffries and sometimes with Chet Hendrickson down at the book store, where we laugh about dumb (mainly consultant) people on the Internet, complain about software development—but only in vague terms; no names are ever mentioned—and write the occasional piece of software.
+Before the pandemic, I got to hang out a few mornings each week with Ron Jeffries and sometimes with Chet Hendrickson down at the book store, where we laughed about dumb (mainly consultant) people on the Internet, complain about software development—but only in vague terms; no names are ever mentioned—and write the occasional piece of software.
+Then we had a pandemic, and all retreated to our safe spots.

 I helped launch (and then became an a co-owner of) Workantile, a coworking community for freelancers and remote employees based here in Ann Arbor.
 I am no longer affiliated, having counted it a successful experiment, but it’s going strong.

-My wife and I both spent most of the last decade caring full-time for dying parents and friends in their final years.
+My wife and I both spent most of 2004–2012 caring full-time for dying parents and friends in their final years.
 I sell my personal belongings and those we’ve inherited on eBay.